wur-bioinformatics/introduction-to-bioinformatics/week5.md

 #### Clustering

-Clustering methods attempt to find groups of genes that have similar expression profiles over all samples, or (vice versa) samples that have similar expression profiles over all genes.
+Clustering methods attempt to find groups of genes that have similar abundance profiles over all samples, or (vice versa) samples that have similar abundance profiles over all genes.
 We call such genes or samples co-expressed.
-Based on the guilt-by-association principle, co-expression can be used to learn about the function of genes (“if the expression of gene A is similar to that of gene B with a certain function F, then gene A likely also has function F”).
+Based on the guilt-by-association principle, correlation (also known as ‘co-expression’ when applied to transcriptomics) can be used to learn about the function of genes - “if the expression of gene A is similar to that of gene B with a certain function F, then gene A likely also has function F”.
 This can help identify genes involved in similar processes or pathways.
 For samples, it can help identify for example disease subtypes, different genotypes etc.  that may be helpful to learn about different outcomes.
 Clustering is often used to order the rows and